 Preheat oven to 400 degrees.
 Grease muffin tray with butter or cooking spray.
 Set aside.

-Combine egg and cream in a small bowl and set aside.
+Combine egg and milk in a small bowl and set aside.

 Combine flour, sugar, baking powder, and salt in a large bowl.
 Cut in butter using your fingers or a pastry cutter until the mixture becomes coarse crumbs.